KolibriOS/kolibrios/programs/develop/ktcc/trunk/readme.txt

 -may incorrect prints unsigned > 2147483647L

 ungetc
--ungetc fails if filepos == 0 - no tricks
+-ungetc fails if filepos == 0 - by design

 all file ops limited to 2Gb